fxru/blam-metadata/BLAMBundleUser.md

 ###### CreatorNameIdentifier
 **Description:** &#x1F4A5; The CreatorNameIdentifier contains an URI that uniquely identifies the creator according to an established scheme.
 ORCID and INSI are considered best practices.
 An email address in the form of an mailto URI is a fallback.
-**Attribute** *identifierType*: ORCID and ISNI are considered best practices.
+**Attribute** *IdentifierType*: ORCID and ISNI are considered best practices.
 An email address in the form of an mailto URI is a fallback. *Values*: ORCID, ISNI, Email, Other

 	Discovery:					searchable
 	Display:					page